-Copy of a Letter from Mr. W. Abbs, Builder of Gas Ovens. of Rushcliffe, near Huddersfield, dated May 31st, 1851.
-To Professor Holloway,
+Copy of a Letter from Mr. W. Abbs, Builder of Gas Ovens, of Rushcliffe, near Huddersfield, dated May 31st, 1851.
+To Professor Holloway, Sir,--I suffered for a period of thirty years from a bad leg, the

-SIR, -I suffered for a period of thirty years from a bad leg, the result of two or three different accidents at Gas Works, accompanied by scorbutic symptoms.
-I had recourse to a variety of medi, cal advice, without deriving any benefit, and was even told that the leg must be amputated, yet, in opposition to that opinion, your Pills and Ointment have effected a complete cure in so short a time, that few who had not witnessed it would credit the fact,
+Sh,--1 sumered for a period of thirty years from a bad leg, the result of two or three different accidents at Gas Works, accompa-nied by scorbutic symptoms.
+I had recourse to a variety of medi, cal advice, without deriving any benefit, and was even told that the leg must be amputated, yet, in opposition to that opinion, your Pills and Ointment have effected a complete cure in so short a time, that for who had not mitmessed it would credit the fort that few who had not witnessed it would credit the fact.

 (Signed) WILLIA ABBS.
 The truth of this statement can be verified by Mr. W. P. England, Chemist, 13.
 Market-street.
-Husdersfield.
+Huddersfield.

 A DREADFUL BAD BREAST CURED IN ONE MONTH.

-Extract of a Letter from Mr. Frederick Turner, of Penshurst, Kent, duted December 13th., 1850.
+Extract of a Letter from Mr. Frederick Turner, of Penshurst, Kent, dated December 13th., 1850.